 - The processing is unlawful and you request the restriction of the use of your personal data instead of erasure.

 - You have lodged an objection pursuant to Art.
 21 (1) DSGVO.
-The restriction of processing can be requested as long as it is not yet clear whether our legitimate reasons outweigh your reasons.
+The restriction of processing may be requested as long as it is not yet clear whether our legitimate reasons outweigh your reasons.

 4.5 Data portability